KnightenCooper/review-collector/README.md

 # Overview

-My goal with this software was to gain an understanding of how to use sqlite3 to create a database that is used by a Python review application.
+My goal with this program was to gain an understanding of how to use sqlite3 to create a database that is used by a Python review application.
 I am currently a software engineering student and wanted to deepen my knowledge of Python and databases.

 This software is linked to a single database called data.
 The database has a table that stores a review's primary key, title, description, and a integer rating.